 • How much of the success in Taiwan has to do with the civic hacking community being particularly vibrant etc. vs. the culture from the government side being particularly open / humble / willing to integrate new ideas?

 • What do we make of 3-1’s concept of “plural social science”?
 What direction is this pointing?
 Is it towards network science?
 Something different?
-I don’t feel like the ideas here are super well developed?
+I don’t feel like the ideas here are super well developed.
 What is the real methodological preference that is being suggested here?

 Plurality References